 Eminem and his mother once lived in a trailer park.
 Besides the trailer park, they also lived in public housing projects, and they were so poor that they relied on government assistance.

-However, the poor family background never stopped Eminem.
+However, the poor family background never stopped Eminem from becoming successful.
 He worked so hard and eventually became one of the richest artists alive.

 - You Don’t Need To Succeed in School For You To Succeed in Life